mb0028/mb0028/README.md

 ## Hi 👋

 - ❄️ Favorite lang: C#
-- ✨ Also familiar with: Java - Kotlin - HTML
+- ✨ Also familiar with: Java - Kotlin
 - 📃 Currently learning Dart and Flutter

 ---